dominodatalab/python-domino/README.md

 This library provides bindings for the Domino APIs.
+It ships with the Domino Standard Environment (DSE).

 See this documentation for details about the APIs:

 -   [Latest public Domino APIs](https://docs.dominodatalab.com/en/latest/api_guide/8c929e/domino-public-apis/)